Soneso/stellar_flutter_sdk/documentation/sdk_examples/create_account.md

 // Build a transaction containing a create account operation to create the new account.
 // Starting balance: 10 XLM.
-Transaction transaction = new TransactionBuilder(existingAccount, Network.TESTNET)
+Transaction transaction = new TransactionBuilder(existingAccount)
     .addOperation(new CreateAccountOperationBuilder(newAccountKeyPair.accountId, "10").build())
     .build();

-// Sign the transaction with the key pair of the existing account. transaction.sign(existingAccountKeyPair);
+// Sign the transaction with the key pair of the existing account. transaction.sign(existingAccountKeyPair, Network.TESTNET);

 // Submit the transaction to stellar. await sdk.submitTransaction(transaction);